ace-wg/ace-authcred-dtls-profile/draft-ietf-ace-authcred-dtls-profile.md

 * When using public key certificates as authentication credentials, the security considerations from {{Section C.2 of RFC8446}} apply.

-* When using X.509 certificates as authentication credentials, the security considerations from {{RFC5280}}, {{RFC6818}}, {{RFC9598}}, {{RFC9549}}, {{RFC9608}}, and {{RFC9618}} apply.
+* When using X.509 certificates as authentication credentials, the security considerations from {{RFC5280}}, {{RFC6818}}, {{RFC9549}}, {{RFC9598}}, {{RFC9608}}, and {{RFC9618}} apply.

 * When using C509 certificates as authentication credentials, the security considerations from {{I-D.ietf-cose-cbor-encoded-cert}} apply.

-Consistently with the ACE architecture, C and the RS securely obtain each others' authentication credential from the AS acting as trusted third party, i.e., through the Access Token Response sent to C and the issued access token uploaded to the RS, respectively.
+Consistently with the ACE architecture, C and the RS securely obtain each others' authentication credential from the AS acting as trusted third party, i.e., through the Access Token Response sent to C and through the issued access token uploaded to the RS, respectively.

 Nevertheless, C and the RS are responsible for verifying the integrity and validity of obtained authentication credentials when those are CCSs or public key certificates as defined in this document.